UBC-MDS/ds-toolbox/chapters/en/module5.md

 </opt>
 </choice>

-what branches are you merging in this example:
+What branches are you merging in this example:

 <code>
 (base) Florencia@DESKTOP-KHE5L35 MINGW64 ~/canadian_languages (fix-app-slider)